 Oxford also offers punt rides, but Cambridge again, is a bit more picturesque.

-Read A DAY TRIP TO CAMBRIDGE FROM LONDON + TOP SIGHTS for a complete guide on how to get there, what to do, and how to plan your time.
+Read A DAY TRIP TO CAMBRIDGE FROM LONDON for a complete guide on how to get there, what to do, and how to plan your time.

 There are several specific reasons why I would recommend visiting Oxford vs Cambridge.
-The biggest factor is if you want to fit in more than just once place on your day trip from London, or if you're continuing on to a different area.
+The biggest factor is if you want to fit in more than just once place on your day trip from London.
 There really isn’t much around Cambridge and it’s not on the way to anywhere a typical tourist might be going.

 Oxford on the other hand is in the vicinity and on the way to a number of popular destinations.
-A quick stop in Oxford is actually commonly combined with Bath, the Cotswolds, Stonehendge, or Statford-upon-Avon with tour companies.
+A quick stop in Oxford is actually often combined with Bath, the Cotswolds, Stonehenge, or Stratford-upon-Avon with tour companies.

 Oxford wins the Oxford vs Cambridge debate for Harry Potter fans